neuralmagic/sparseml/README.md

 The `tensorflow` subdirectory is provided for working with models trained in the [TensorFlow](https://www.tensorflow.org/) framework.
 The following scripts are currently maintained for use:
-- `model_download.py`: Download a model from the Neural Magic [Model Repository](#model-repository).
+- `model_download.py`: Download a model from the Neural Magic [Model Repo](#model-repository).

 ## Exporting to ONNX
-[ONNX](https://onnx.ai/) is a generic format for storing Neural Networks that is supported natively or by 3rd party extensions in all major deep learning frameworks such as PyTorch, TensorFlow, Keras.
+[ONNX](https://onnx.ai/) is a generic format for storing Neural Networks that is supported natively or by third-party extensions in all major deep learning frameworks such as PyTorch, TensorFlow, and Keras.
 Due to this flexibility, the Neural Magic Inference Engine uses the ONNX format.
 Below instructions for exporting in the popular frameworks are included below.

 ### PyTorch ONNX
-[ONNX support](https://pytorch.org/docs/stable/onnx.html) is natively built in to PyTorch.
+[ONNX support](https://pytorch.org/docs/stable/onnx.html) is natively built into PyTorch.
 To enable ease of use, a high level API, `ModuleExporter`, is also included in the `neuralmagicML.pytorch` package.
 To run the export for a model, a sample batch must be provided.
 The sample batch is run through the model to freeze the execution graph into an ONNX format.